Skip to main content

 Includes: Darjeeling First Flush, Assam TGFOP, Ceylon Orange Pekoe, Keemun, Yunnan Gold

-Fully oxidized teas that tolerate high temperatures: 195–212°F depending on origin.
-Darjeeling First Flush is the exception — its delicate muscatel character benefits from 195°F rather than boiling.
+Fully oxidized teas that tolerate high temperatures: 195 to 212 degrees depending on origin.
+Darjeeling First Flush is the exception.
+Its delicate muscatel character benefits from 195 degrees rather than boiling.
 Assam and Ceylon entries include milk and steep time guidance.
 Yunnan Gold, made from golden-tip buds, notes its smooth low-astringency character compared to typical black tea at the same temperature.

 Pu-erh